Customers Control Panel

 This FAQ will guide you to restore a backup into your DoliCloud instance.

 Restoring a database and files is a risky operation.
-As it overwrite existing data, you will loose all current data of your instance, and, if it fails, you may make your application unstable.
-In most cases, a "restore" operation must be done by people with technical knowledge.
+As it overwrites existing data, you will lose all the current data of your instance.
+If the restore fails, your application will become unstable.
+In most cases, a "restore" operation must be done by people with appropriate technical knowledge.

-If you are ready to start, you can follow steps described into next chapters.
+If you are ready to start, you can follow the steps described below.

-Whatever is the source of your backup, you must check that you have:
+Whatever the source of your backup, you must check that you have:

-- A mysql dump file of your database.
-This dump file must have be done using the mysqldump command.
-If your backup was done with phpMyAdmin or any other tool that does nto use the mysqldump tool, backup integrity is not guaranted and we seriously recommand to not try to restore from such files, but to make another backup (See other FAQ for this).
+- A MySQL dump file of your database.
+This dump file must be created using the mysqldump command.
+If your backup was done with phpMyAdmin or any other tool that does not use the mysqldump tool, the integrity of the backup is not guaranteed and we seriously recommend you not to try to restore from such files, but to make another backup (See the FAQ relating to backup for this).

-- An archive file of directory documents.
-This archive file (zip, tar, or any archive format) must contains the directory documents and all its subdirectories and files of original Dolibarr used as backup source.
+- An archive file of the documents directory.
+This archive file (zip, tar, or any archive format) must contain the directory documents and all its subdirectories and files of the original Dolibarr used as the backup source.

-If prerequisites are ok, you can follow the tutorial to restore, available on page
+If the prerequisites are OK, you can follow the rest of the following tutorial to restore, as available on the following page:

 You can jump directly to step 3 or 4 of this tutorial (step 1 and 2 describes how to make the backup).